aimms/documentation/dataexchange/using.rst

 * structural nodes, which can hold multiple structurally different named childnodes,
 * repetitive nodes, which can hold multiple (named or unnamed) child nodes of the same type and structure, and
 * value-holding leaf nodes, which hold the actual labels of bound indices or values of multi-dimensional identifiers.

+The following simple examples demonstrate some basic uses of the Data Exchange library for JSON, XML and CSV formats.
+Next to these example, you can also download our internal :download:`unit test project<downloads/DataExchangeTest.zip>` for the Data Exchange library, which will provide you with more example mappings demonstrating all available capabilities in the Data Exchange library.
+It also contains the mappings and corresponding collections of AIMMS identifiers for reading and writing the JSON formats for geocoding and distance service from Google and GraphHopper.

 Example: JSON mapping
 =====================